 Suppose a senior citizen has been healthy all her life until an injury.
 Alternatively, she may still be healthy but opts for a surgery such as cochlear implantation.
 For the first time in her life, she could find herself taking pain drugs that have the potential for addiction.
 In fact, 15 percent of seniors leaving the hospital do so with prescriptions for opioids in hand.

 Fortunately, the issue of opioid addiction has broken into the national consciousness.
-For example, doctors are less likely now to prescribe a month’s worth of pills post-surgery when a week’s supply may suffice.
+Doctors are less likely now to prescribe a month’s worth of pills post-surgery when a week’s supply may suffice.
 Likewise, many doctors won’t refill prescriptions unless they truly believe seniors are in pain and need the opioid to function in their everyday lives—they’re not simply craving more medications because of a straightforward addiction issue.
-Many medical professionals are already actively working to prevent addiction.

 Prevention Takes Many Forms

 One potential trigger by itself might not cause a senior to drink or take drugs.
 Nor might two reasons or three.
 Four could be the tipping point, though.

 Preventing addiction and substance abuse is usually an effort that requires action on multiple fronts.
 For example, loneliness and loss of purpose are two reasons that might cause someone to develop an unhealthy relationship with alcohol.
 Many techniques could help prevent or minimize loneliness and loss of purpose.
 Even just one could.
 Here’s a sprinkling of examples:

 - Taking a class at the community college